 Moving Large Household Items

-When moving appliances, regardless if they are large or small one thing remains constant - preparation is key!
-As professional movers, we handle the transportation of your appliances from your existing residence into your new home.
-But when it comes to the servicing of your appliances for the move (both at origin and destination) it is your responsibility to be prepared and ready ahead of time.
-Unless you have requested that we make these arrangements on your behalf, there are a number of things that we ask our clients to do before moving day.
+When moving large household items and appliances, regardless if they are large or small one thing remains constant - preparation is key!
+As professional residential and commercial movers, we handle the transportation of your appliances from your previous place of residence and deliver them into your new home.
+But when it comes to the servicing and disconnecting of your appliances for the move (both at origin and destination) it is your responsibility to be prepared and ready ahead of time.

 Here is a guide to what is required for moving appliances: